 There is no doubt about the fact that chimneys are a must in any modern kitchen.
-Most homes in urban areas are closed confined spaces, the need for a chimney increases manifold if hygiene and cleanliness is a matter of concern for you.
+Most homes in urban areas are closed confined spaces.
+Hence the need for a chimney increases manifold if hygiene and cleanliness are a matter of concern for you.

 Once used exclusively in commercial establishments like restaurants and hotels, it is now ubiquitous in all homes because of its utility.
 You can choose from a wide range of brands and variants of chimneys based on your budget and requirement.
 The pressing matter here is; which chimney will suit your requirements the best.
 To come to this decision, you will first need to understand the types of chimneys currently available in the market first.
 Understanding their features and functions will help you identify the right chimney for your kitchen.

 Duct Chimney Vs Ductless Chimney & How Do They Work